The Importance of the ‘Paper Trail,’ Even if There is No Paper

 The “paper trail” is as old as the transaction itself, even if it has only been composed of actual paper for a brief segment of that time.
 In some of the oldest known transactions, notched “tally sticks” were used as proof of a transaction.
 Eventually, transactions were recorded on paper, and today’s paper trails are just as likely to be electronic as on paper.

 But just because we use paper less liberally than we did a generation ago, that doesn’t mean that we don’t need documentation.
 In fact, electronic documentation offers much more than the literal paper trail, and if you’re not using it in your business, you could be putting your livelihood at risk.
-Here’s what you should know about creating the paper trail (or audit trail) and how it can keep your business functioning more smoothly.
+Here’s what you should know about the importance of an audit trail (or paper trail), creating one, and how it can keep your business functioning more smoothly.

 Examples of Audit Trails in Businesses